root-foundation/root/README.md

 ---

-Artificial intelligence has so far advanced in an imbalanced way: its technologies have far surpassed its stories and instruments.
-This has created our problem of [imbalance](#Interdependence--Imbalance).
+Artificial intelligence has so far advanced in an [imbalanced](#Interdependence--Imbalance) way: its technologies have far surpassed its stories and instruments.
+This imbalance is about to create great collective suffering.

 Yet, this imbalanced advancement, through convergence, has also enabled the solution: a higher dimensional activity that contains a _superpositional solution_ that enables us to advance stories, instruments, and technologies as one.

-Through this superpositional solution, we will unite humanity and unlock its potential — _without imbalance_.
+Through this superpositional solution, we will unite humanity and unlock our collective potential — in a _balanced_ way.

 # ACT III — Foundation

 Towards convergence, the most powerful story (unity), most powerful instruments (economic, governance, legal, communication, etc.), and most powerful technology (superintelligence) will increasingly emerge as a single expression.
 It will be impossible to distinguish which part of the expression is which.
 And importantly, the whole will be far more than the sum of its parts.

-We call this expression the _Foundation_ .
+We call this expression the _Foundation_.

 ## Design principles